vivekascoder/vivekascoder.github.io/content/posts/create-a-coin-on-aptos-using-move.md

 ...
 ```

 Boom, we're done with a bit of move code, this is what the complete module looks like.
+(Remember that aptos only have a maximum decimal of 8 if you type 18 you can´t mint more than about 10 tokens)

 ```move
 module coin::dogecoinV2 {